tonisun/JS-Fetch-API-Data/README.md

 # Fetch the ISS API Data with JS

 ![](assets/images/colorful-wall_sm_tra.png)

 @author Toni Zeidler
 @since  2022-08-25

 <hr>

 ## Setup
+For later development of the project I initialize Node App, but it was not used in this project.

 ```bash
 npm init -y